shawngraham/hist3907o/workbook/docs/module-2/Exercises.md

 `./api-ex-pc.sh`

-If all goes well A new window will pop open, and you'll be downloading material from Canadiana!
+If all goes well a new window will pop open, and you'll be downloading material from Canadiana!
 You can close that window where the downloading is happening to stop the process.
 If you open your program, you can adjust it to search for your own requests [see this discussion for hints on how to do this](https://github.com/hist3907b-winter2015/module2-findingdata/issues/2)

 #### You've got a pretty powerful tool now for grabbing data from one of the largest portals for Canadian history!
 Just remember to move your results from your folder before running a new search.

+## The last step: splitting your output.txt

+Now you've got a file called `output.txt` on your machine.
+If you open that up in a text editor, you'll see it is replete with text, with various field delimiters, and other extraneous stuff that will make it difficult for you to get a sense of what's going on.
+One way of splitting this file up into useful bits is to split it at a useful reference point - perhaps at `oocihm`.
+There are many ways of achieving this: always google your problem!
+Ie, 'splitting file based on a pattern' will yield many different ways of doing this.
+You could try this:

+`sed 's/oocihm/\n&/2g' output.txt | split -dl1 --aditional-suffix=.txt - splitfile`

+There are two commands there, divided by the | ('pipe') character.
+Indeed, the output of the first command is 'piped' as the input into the second one.
+The first command, `sed` (which stands for 'stream editor') looks for the pattern in each line in your `output.txt`.
+When it finds it, it pipes it to the `split` command which throws it into a new file called `splitfile000.txt`, iterating the file name upwards each time.
+Google 'sed' and 'split' for examples to try on your own.

 # Exercise 4: Tracking the ephemeral web